-- (a) If the open meetings law requires that the public be able to contemporaneously observe all or part of a meeting of a public body, the public body shall permit the public to contemporaneously observe a virtual meeting or the part of the virtual meeting that would be required to be open to the public if it were part of an in-person meeting. - (b) A document, exhibit, or other record presented to a public body at a virtual meeting that, under the open meetings law, would have been available to the public at an in-person meeting must be made available to the public contemporaneously with the virtual meeting, to the extent practicable. - (c) If under Section 5(d), a virtual meeting is conducted by electronic means that provide only audio access, public observation may be limited to audio access.
+(a) If the open meetings law requires that the public be able contemporaneously to observe all or part of a meeting of a public body:

+(1) the public body shall permit the public contemporaneously to observe a virtual meeting or the part of the virtual meeting that would be required to be open to the public if it were part of an in-person meeting; and

+(2) members of the public who observe the virtual meeting must be able to see and hear or, if the public body conducts the meeting by audio-only access under Section 5(d), to hear any members of the public authorized by the public body to speak in the meeting.

+(b) A document, exhibit, or other record presented to a public body at a virtual meeting that, under the open meetings law, would have been available to the public at an in-person meeting, including members of the public observing a virtual meeting under Section 6, must be made available to the public contemporaneously with the virtual meeting, to the extent practicable.

+Comment Comment

 This Section confirms that the state's open meetings law applies to a virtual meeting to the same extent as it would to a comparable in-person meeting.
 If a meeting, or a portion of meeting, would not be open to the public under the state's open meetings law, that meeting or portion would not be open when conducted virtually.
 The form of public observation will inevitably be affected by the nature of the technology used.
-For a meeting conducted by audio-only technology because, under section 5, the public body lacks the capacity for an audio-visual meeting, public observation may be limited to listening to the meeting.
+For a meeting conducted by audioonly technology because, under section 5, the public body lacks the capacity for an audio-visual meeting, public observation may be limited to listening to the meeting.
 Public observation of the meeting requires that the members of the public body, depending on the technology used, be visible and audible, or audible, to the members of the public observing the meeting.
 As noted in the comment to section 5, appropriate auxiliary aids and services shall be made available to afford individuals with disabilities an equal opportunity to observe the virtual meeting.
+Paragraph (a)(2) is intended to confirm that members of the public who have a right to observe the virtual meeting also have a right to observe members of the public - such as government officials, staff of the public body, experts, witnesses, or parties to a proceeding before the public body - that the public body has invited or authorized to address the public body.
 Any documents or exhibits considered by members of the public body may be provided by making those documents or exhibits available for inspection separately from the meeting, such as by posting them to the public body's website.
 Any such document shall be provided in a format accessible to individuals with disabilities.